 So, what is palm oil?

 Palm oil comes from trees that are native to West Africa.
-They produce palm fruit which is used in two ways: the flesh is used for palm oil, AKA red palm oil, AKA Crude Palm Oil (CPO), while the seed of the fruit creates Palm Kernal Oil (PKO).
+They produce palm fruit which is used in two ways: the flesh is used for palm oil, also known as Red Palm Oil or Crude Palm Oil (CPO), while the seed of the fruit creates Palm Kernal Oil (PKO).

-Crude Palm Oil is used in food production — especially processed and packaged food — and as a softening and greasing agent.
-It is also used in some paints and plasticisers, and increasingly CPO is being used as a biofuel.
+Red Palm Oil is used in food production — especially processed and packaged food — and as a softening and greasing agent.
+It is also used in some paints and plasticisers, and increasingly it’s being used as a biofuel.
 Palm wax also comes from palm oil and is used in the manufacture of many candles.

 Palm Kernal Oil is mainly used for detergents and cleaning products, soaps, cosmetics, insecticides, and some substances for the electronics industry. (source: PalmOilAction.org) Palm Kernal Meal (PKM) or Palm Kernal Cake (PKC) is used as livestock feed, considered to be a medium-grade protein for animals.

 Simply because it has such a high yield in the smallest land area, it is the cheapest option to produce.
 A mature tree (4 years old +) tree can produce 12-14 bunches of fruit per year, weighing up to 25 kilograms.
 Each bunch contains thousands of fruits, with each fruit containing 25-30% oil.
 A heathy tree can produce for about 30 years. (source: goldenagri.com.sg)

 Why is palm oil bad?

 The industry is killing orangutans and other endangered wildlife